jpodwys/superagent-cache/README.md

   .get(uri)
   .backgroundRefresh()
   .end(function (err, response){
-    //Response will no be refreshed in the background }
+    //Response will now be refreshed in the background }
 );
 ```